mayconfmelo/transl/docs/example/main.typ

 #transl("love", to: "it", data: yaml("langs.yaml"))

-== Translating with localization using Fluent
+== Translating with localization by Fluent

 #import "@preview/transl:0.1.0": fluent